rask/httpstati/README.md

 ### Requirements

 -   CLI-ready PHP 5.4+
--   A commandline
+-   A commandline able to run PHP scripts

-_httpstati_ is based on Symfony Console, so if you can run Composer you can run _httpstati_.
+_httpstati_ is based on Symfony Console, so if you can run Composer for instance, you can run _httpstati_.

 ### Download and test